BaroboRobotics/linkbotjs/README.md

 ## Developer Documentation for LinkbotJS

 This document is for LinkbotJS maintainers.
-Documentation for users is found elsewhere [where?].
+Here's a link to [user docs](http://baroborobotics.github.io/LinkbotJS/).

 ### If your life depends on it